ancilt26/rnd-ns2-tech-challenge/README_Fullstack_Dev.md

-# Tech Challenge for the Backend
+# Tech Challenge for the Fullstack Developer

 Tech Challenge to create a GraphQL Server with Node.js and Express.js, and frontend with sveltejs